vkovic/laravel-model-meta/README.md

 $user->countMeta(); // : 2
 ```

-If we need all metadata, or just keys, no problem:
+If we need all user metadata, or just keys, no problem:

 ```php
 $user->setMeta('a', 'one');